-Jonathan Michels is a partner in the New York office of White & Case LLP, and a member of the Firm's Capital Markets Practice.
-Jonathan's practice focuses on public and private securities offerings, including high yield debt offerings, exchange offers and initial public offerings, as well as bridge financing commitments, debt tender offers, consent solicitations and other capital market transactions in a wide variety of industries in the United States, Latin America and elsewhere abroad.
+Jonathan Michels is a partner at White & Case, and a member of the Firm’s Capital Markets practice group.
+Based in New York, Jonathan’s practice primarily focuses on public and private capital markets transactions, including high-yield and investment grade debt offerings, exchange offers, tender offers, consents solicitations and other liability management transactions, bridge and other acquisition financing commitments and other capital markets transactions representing issuers, sponsors and investment banks in a wide variety of industries in the United States, Latin America and elsewhere abroad.

 Representation of Conuma Coal Resources Limited, a Canadian producer of high-grade metallurgical coal used in steel production, in its $200 million Rule 144A/Regulation S offering of high-yield senior secured notes.
 We also represented Conuma in its concurrent entrance into a US$25 million revolving credit facility.
 The notes offering was Conuma's debut issuance in the capital markets and is guaranteed by the assets of the Willow Creek, Wolverine and Brule mining complexes, each located in the Peace River Coalfield in British Columbia.